zth2/Lab1-Counter/Lab_1.md

 ___

 ## Task 3: Vbuddy parameter & flag in one-shot mode (OPTIONAL)

-Before you start Task2, run the solution **./task3_solution** in the task2 folder to see what to expect.

 The rotary encodes (EC11) provides input from Vbuddy to the Verilator simulation model.
 Turning the encoder changes a stored parameter value on Vbuddy independently from the Verilator simulation.
 This parameter value can be read using the **_vbdValue( )_** function, and is displayed on the bottom left corner of the TFT screen in both decimal and hexadecimal format.